celery/cyme/docs/introduction.rst

 Queueing Tasks
 --------------

-Queueing an URL will result in one of the worker nodes to execute that request as soon as possible.
+Queueing an URL will result in one of the worker instances to execute that request as soon as possible.

 ::